A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: Prior proposals for tests of macrorealism

 There is a second problem with the argument as well.
 As mentioned earlier, a second implicit assumption required by the proposal in Ref.~\cite{knee2016strict} is that the set of states in one's control experiment includes {\em all possible} operational eigenstates.
 Imagine that the true degree of freedom being tested has three possible operational eigenstates, but that one is not aware of this fact, but rather only recognizes the existence of two of these.
 Consequently, one would only have quantified the disturbance on the two known operational eigenstates.
 It is entirely possible in such a case that the disturbance on the third operational eigenstate is higher than the disturbance on the two for which the disturbance was characterized, in which case one's experimental estimation of $\max\limits_j[d_j]$ would be mistaken, and consequently so too could one's assessment of macrorealism.

 In summary, what the test proposed in Ref.~\cite{knee2016strict} claims to demonstrate is that there exists a state ${\bf v}$ outside the convex hull of the true operational eigenstates.
 But what it really demonstratesis that there exists a state ${\bf v}$ outside the convex hull {\em of the states realized in one's control experiments}, and this is possible even in a macrorealist theory.
-In fact, we have seen two distinct ways that this may happen; I depict these graphically in Fig.~\ref{twowaysout}.
+In fact, we have seen two distinct ways that this may happen (depending on whether or not ${\bf v}$ lies in the span of the actually realized ${\bf s}_1$ and ${\bf s}_2$) ; I depict these graphically in Fig.~\ref{twowaysout}.